This kettle is easy to use, speedily effective, and its temperature controls are perfect for tea drinkers who want to brew according to tea variety.

 But the best electric kettles can do more than just heat water quickly.
 Some have digital temperature controls, automatic keep-warm functionality, and even water temperature recommendations.
 We’ve tested some of the finest products on the market to help you choose the best electric kettle for you.

-For those who need a slow drop to make pour-over coffee, the Cosori Electric Gooseneck Kettle (available at Amazon) is the best gooseneck option.
+is the best electric kettle overall and the Beautiful Electric Kettle is the best value electric kettle.
+For those who need a slow drop to make pour-over coffee, the Cosori Electric Gooseneck Kettle is the best electric gooseneck kettle.

 Best Overall